kaysalawu/azure-network-terraform/4-general/06-hub-spoke-azfw-single-region-ars/README.md

 C        192.168.10.10 is directly connected, Loopback0
 ```

-We can see our hub and spoke Vnet ranges are learned dynamically via BGP.
+We can see the hub and spoke Vnet ranges are learned dynamically via BGP.

 **7.5.** Display BGP information by typing `show ip bgp`.